Cactus Hill: Significance

-According to some archaeologists, including Dennis Stanford and Joseph and Lynn McAvoy, the Cactus Hill site furnishes evidence of a pre-Clovis population in North America.
-They consider Cactus Hill significant because it challenges established models of Paleoindian migration.
+Many archaeologists, including Dennis Stanford and Joseph and Lynn McAvoy of Nottoway River Survey, consider the Cactus Hill site to furnish evidence of a pre-Clovis population in North America.
+They regard Cactus Hill as significant because it challenges previously established models of Paleoindian migration.

 The Clovis first hypothesis which most anthropologists now reject, is the argument that the people associated with the Clovis culture were the first widespread inhabitants of the Americas.
 In 1933, this view was supported by the discovery of a flint spearhead found at Clovis, New Mexico.
 A mammoth skeleton that was laid next to the spearhead was dated as being from 11,500 BP.
 At the time, this was one of the earliest indications of human activity in the Americas.
 The evidence suggested that the introduction of the Clovis point coincided with the extinction of the megafauna on the continent; furthermore, it was believed that these people came to the Americas from Siberia through the Bering land bridge – a stretch of land that resulted from low sea levels during the Wisconsin glaciation.
 It is hypothesized that this allowed for migration between 14,500 and 14,000 BP.
 In February 2014, as published in Nature, researchers reported on the results of DNA analysis of Anzick boy, a 2018-era skeleton, supported this theory in two directions: his DNA showed a connection to an estimated 80 percent of the Native Americans in both the Americas, as well as being connected to ancestral peoples in Siberia or northeast Asia.

 The entire theory concerning the first inhabitants being the Clovis culture was reevaluated following the discoveries at Cactus Hill in the mid-1990s.
 With the emergence of new evidence, the hypothesis for a pre-Clovis human occupation began to surface.
 A 2008 DNA study suggested "a complex model for the peopling of the Americas, in which the initial differentiation from Asian populations ended with a moderate bottleneck in Beringia during the last glacial maximum (LGM), around approximately 23,000 to approximately 19,000 years ago.
 Toward the end of the LGM, a strong population expansion started approximately 18,000 and finished approximately 15,000 years ago.
 These results support a pre-Clovis occupation of the New World, suggesting a rapid settlement of the continent along a Pacific coastal route."
 Another Pre-Clovis site, Page-Ladson, has since been discovered in Florida and many scientists now believe that first Americans probably arrived by boat, long before the Bering land bridge became ice free.